How to Enlist the Right Way

 What kind of MOS should I look for?

 Avoid combat arms.
 Don’t even think about ‘special operations’, unless you really intend on being a Lifer.
-Even then try to pick armor or artillery.
-This runs pretty contrary to the hot shit Sun & Steel attitude of the American right wing, but remember that no Americans are made safer by lighting up a hamlet of illiterate Afghans, or getting smoked by the Mainland Chinese in order to protect the Taiwanese Chinese from them (debatable, but I just don’t see it).
+Even then just try to do armor or artillery.
+Forget long training pipelines with uncertain outcomes.
+This runs pretty contrary to the hot shit Sun & Steel attitude of the American right wing, but remember that no Americans are made safer by lighting up a hamlet of illiterate Afghans (update: no one is even doing that anymore), or getting smoked by Mainlander Chinese to protect the Islander Chinese (debatable, but I just don’t see it).

 Opt for MOS’s with the best sign-up bonuses, the cushiest postings (you can look up where commands are located), and the greatest relationship to civilian careers.
 Here are some of the best paid enlisted MOSs.
 Remember, you want to MAX out that ASVAB.
 Here is the official info. about pay.